dejanu/killercoda_deal/kubernetes_course/k8s_services/step1.md

 * Deploy app: `kubectl create deployment pythonapp --image=dejanualex/pythonhello:1.1`{{exec}}

-* Create curl "naked" pod: `kubectl run curlopenssl --rm -i --tty --image=dejanualex/curlopenssl:1.0  -- sh`{{exec}} and reach the endpoint whithout any service.
+* Spin-up a "naked" pod in `test` namespaces and try to reach app endpoint whithout any service: `kubectl -n test run curlopenssl --rm -i --tty --image=dejanualex/curlopenssl:1.0  -- sh`{{exec}}

 * Next create a service called `pythonapp-svc`{{copy}}.
 A Service can map any incoming port to a targetPort.
 By default and for convenience, the targetPort is set to the same value as the port field.